-As young adolescents move from middle to high school, many parents and school leaders are recognizing problematic patterns of behavior emerging among high school freshman.
-In an attempt to improve the issues among 9th graders, many schools are restructuring their programs so that 9th graders are in a separate setting, apart from the larger high school community.
+As young adolescents move from middle to high school, many parents and school leaders recognize problematic behavior patterns emerging among high school freshmen.
+To improve the issues among 9th graders, many schools are restructuring their programs so that 9th graders are in a separate setting, apart from the larger high school community.

 Concerns Regarding 9th Graders in High School

 Current Problems Facing 9th Graders in the High School Environment

-As TNMA supports, freshmen in the high school setting often experience a number of negative issues, such as:
+As TNMA supports, freshmen in the high school setting often experience several negative issues, such as:

 - Many straight-A students experience their first-grade decline